-For any consultant, belonging to the Arboricultural Association’s Registered Consultancy (AARC) scheme is both a commitment and an achievement.
-The scheme is recognised throughout the industry and beyond as being at the top of the profession.
+For any consultant, belonging to the Arboricultural Association’s Registered Consultant (AARC) scheme is both a commitment and an achievement.
+The scheme is recognised, throughout the industry and beyond, as representing the highest level of attainment for a professional arboricultural consultant.

 Benefits of AA Registered Consultancy:

 - An entry in the AARC online directory which has over 2,000 views per month